PointCut in Spring

 <bean id="pointcut" class="org.springframework.aop.support.Perl5RegexpMethodPointcut"> <property name="patterns"> <list> <value>.*Employee.*</value> </list> </property> </bean>

-Where if we want to use DefaultPointcutAdvisor in spring applications then we have to use “pointcut” and “advice” properties.
+If we want to use DefaultPointcutAdvisor in spring applications, we have to use “pointcut” and “advice” properties.

 <bean id="advisor" class="org.springframework.aop.support.DefaultPointcutAdvisor"> <property name="pointcut" ref="pointcut"/> <property name="advice" ref="validatorAdvice"/> </bean>